 If your dog barks a lot, it can really drive you – and your neighbors – a little mad.
 You can’t make your dog stop barking completely.
-But with some training, you can target his barking response and eliminate it in certain situations.
+But with some training, you can target their barking response and eliminate it in certain situations.
+Here’s how to train your dog to stop barking:

 1. Understand Why Dogs Bark